whackone/docs/src/jet-language-guide/event-model.md

 The native `EventEmitter` class is designated for dispatching and listening to events, and is the one used for implementing the event model in the display list API.

+In addition, the `IEventEmitter` interface may be implemented instead of extending the `EventEmitter` class.

 ## Defining an event emitter

 ```